-Students that are registered with Disability Services are responsible for:
+Students that are registered with Accessibility Services (formerly Disability Services) are responsible for:

 - Being an advocate for yourself